robotframework/robotframework/doc/releasenotes/rf-2.9.rst

 Robot Framework 2.9 should, for most parts, be compatible with other projects in the larger Robot Framework ecosystem.
 It may, however, take some time before tools support new syntax like dictionary variables and keyword tags.
-Additionally, big internal changes may affect tools that have used the internal APIs.
+Additionally, big internal changes may affect libraries and tools that have used the internal APIs.
 Libraries and tools know not to be compatible with Robot Framework 2.9 will be listed here.

 - RIDE 1.4 and older are not compatible with new syntax added in Robot Framework 2.9.
 Updated version is to be released shortly.